Gao Jianfu: Time in Japan

 In the winter of 1906, Gao Jianfu left for Tokyo.
 After spending some time there and finding himself poor and without much food, he returned to Canton for the summer.
 In 1907, Jianfu returned to Tokyo with his nineteen-year-old brother, Gao Qifeng.
 They met up with their friend Chen Shuren.

 During his time in Japan, the three men were exposed to the nationalist debates "then ranging in the Japanese art world over the modernizing impact of Western art on Japan's local artistic traditions."
 Jianfu became interested in the syntheses of Western and traditional approaches, which were parallel to work in the contemporary Japanese art world.
 Jianfu, along with his peers of the Lingnan School, saw this blend of styles as a model for modern national art.
-Many of the Lingnan students joined Sun Yat-sen's anti-Manchu movement, a revolutionary nationalist movement.
+Many of the Lingnan students joined Sun Yat-sen's anti-Qing Dynasty movement, a revolutionary nationalist movement.
 Later, Gao joined the Chinese Assassination Corps, a Chinese anarchist group.

 Artwork

 Jianfu once wrote: "I think we should not only take in elements of Western painting.
 If there are good points in Indian painting, Egyptian painting, Persian painting, or masterpieces of other countries, we should embrace all of them too, as nourishment for Chinese painting."

 Although Jianfu was greatly interested in Western art and joined societies that promoted this style, his artwork during his time in Japan shows little influence of Western art.
 His art mainly reflects the work of nihonga painters like Kano Hogai, Hashimoto Gaho, and Takeuchi Seiho.
 Often Jianfu would paint flowers, plants, and grasses.
 He also took inspiration from traditional Chinese artists Tang Yin and Lan Ying.

-In the 1920s, Jianfu's paintings showcased elements of "realism derived from Western art," as well as traditional Chinese ink and brushwork.
+In the 1920s, Jianfu's paintings showcased elements of "realism derived from Western art", as well as traditional Chinese ink and brushwork.
 The subject matter of his work strayed away from the themes of traditional art (i.e. flowers, birds, landscapes, etc.) and focused more on contemporary reality.